rekalogika/rekalogika.dev/docs/mapper/03-collection.md

   special `ArrayInterface`.
-* If the target is `ArrayAccess` or `ArrayInterface`, the source must be an array, or an array-like object that implements `ArrayAccess`, `Traversable`, and `Countable`.
+* If the target is `ArrayAccess` or `ArrayInterface`, the source must be an array, or an array-like object that implements `ArrayAccess`, `Traversable`, and `Countable` (pretty much all of them do).
 * The target side cannot be a simple array.
 * The target variable must not be pre-initialized.
 It must be null or uninitialized.
 * Does not support non-integer, non-string keys.

-If the source supports lazy loading (like Doctrine `PersistentCollection`), it will not be hydrated unless the consumer actually uses the mapped property on the target side.
+If lazy loading is active on the target side, and the source supports lazy loading (like Doctrine `PersistentCollection`), it will not be hydrated unless the consumer actually uses the mapped property on the target side.
 This might be useful, like if you are using the DTOs in a view, where you don't always need to use the property.

-If the source is an array or an object that implements `Countable`, you will also get a `Countable` target, i.e. you can `count()` or `->count()` it.
-In addition, if your source is an extra-lazy Doctrine Collection, the consumer will be able to `count()` the target without causing a full hydration of the source.